asilichenko/jbl-xtreme2-bms/README.md

 # JBL XTREME 2 BMS
 Arduino scetches to analyse and emulate BMS microchip of the JBL XTREME 2 Bluetooth Speaker Battery.

 ## Module 1.
-Gas Gauging Device Stub
+Stub for Battery Pack

+This program is designed to be written on Arduino or ATtiny85 and acts as a stub to respond to the speaker's requests via the I2C protocol, enabling the speaker to be used while connected to mains power without using a battery.

-This stub can be used when you don't want to or cannot use the battery pack.
+It can be used when you don't want to or cannot use the battery pack.

 [Explore->](BQ28Z610-stub)